The 22 players who played just one Premier League game for Man Utd

-There are 20 in total, not including Demetri Mitchell and Joel Pereira, who are still at the club and still have room to add to their tallies.
+There are 22 in total, not including Alejandro Garnacho and Will Fish, who are still at the club and still have room to add to their tallies.

 Harrop only made one first-team appearance for United, but it couldn’t have gone much better for him.